DormantLogician/equal-language-concept/doc/Structure.md

 Represents structures in language that may be intersected - these are called categories.

-Categories may be either finitely or infinitely sized - they have a variable, body, and optional recursive call field respectively.
+Categories may be either finitely or infinitely sized - they have a variable, body, optional recursive call, and optional multiplier field respectively.

 Categories may be either category definitions, or inline categories - category definitions have a non-anonymous variable attached to them like so: